Best Sit-On-Top Fishing Kayak

 (Note that these links will take you over to the kayaks on Amazon)

-They are a popular type of kayak, and with many good reasons (don’t worry, we’re going to give you them all!).
+They are a popular type of kayak, and for good reasons (don’t worry, we’re going to give you them all!).
+But which are our favorite SOT fishing kayaks for sale?

 So, What Exactly Is A Sit-On-Top Kayak?